saverymax/selective_indexing/README.md

 pip install SIS-0.*.*-py3-none-any.whl
 ```
 If all goes well, you have now installed the Selective Indexing System (SIS).
 Congratulations!
+SIS has been added to PATH, and is executable from the command line.

 ## Usage

 To run the system from the command line, enter
 ```
-SIS --path path/to/citations.xml
+SIS --path path/to/some_citations.xml
 ```
 alternatively, this will work
 ```
-python -m SIS --path path/to/citations.xml
+python -m SIS --path path/to/some_citations.xml
 ```

-For example, if sample_citations.xml is in your current directory
+For example, if sample_citations.xml is in your current directory, running
 ```
 SIS --path sample_citations.xml
 ```